JurajKralik/ezlang/README.md

 # EZlang

-EZlang is interpreted language written in Rust focused on simple syntax, building macros and automation of applications.
+EZ language is interpreted language written in Rust focused on simple syntax like Python with higher performance, building macros and automation of applications.
 The main goal is making a language suitable for education of coding for begginers.

 ## Features
 - Types